baharak/yelp-reviews/README.md

 time python step2.py reviews.csv -unigram

-The output of step2 is a data.csv file in csv format
+The output of step2 is a data.csv file in csv format Based on the unigram or bigram features; it will be names: unigramdata.csv or bigramdata.csv

-time python step3.py unigramdata.csv smoothing squareloss > uni_ss
+For step3, can have the option of smoothing or no smoothign with --nosmoothing;

-time python step3.py bigramdata.csv smoothing squareloss  > biss
+time python step3.py data.csv smoothing squareloss
-time python step3.py unigramdata.csv nosmoothing squareloss > uni_ns
-time python step3.py bigramdata.csv nsmoothing squareloss > binss